cosmos/cosmos-sdk/docs/core/baseapp.md

 The `AnteHandler` is theoretically optional, but still a very important component of public blockchain networks.
 It serves 3 primary purposes:

-- Be a primary line of defense against spam and second line of defense (the first one being the mempool) against transaction replay with fees deduction and [`sequence`](./tx-msgs.md#sequence) checking.
+- Be a primary line of defense against spam and second line of defense (the first one being the mempool) against transaction replay with fees deduction and [`sequence`](./transactions.md#transaction-generation) checking.
 - Perform preliminary *stateful* validity checks like ensuring signatures are valid or that the sender has enough funds to pay for fees.
 - Play a role in the incentivisation of stakeholders via the collection of transaction fees.

 `baseapp` holds an `anteHandler` as paraemter, which is initialized in the [application's constructor](../basics/app-anatomy.md#application-constructor).
-The most widely used `anteHandler` today is that of the [`auth` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/ante.go).
+The most widely used `anteHandler` today is that of the [`auth` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/ante/ante.go).

+Click [here](../basics/gas-fees.md#antehandler) for more on the `anteHandler`.

 ### RunMsgs